 Examples of restoration work

-2015: Key elements of the McCrae Memorial, along with a series of historic plaques, located at McCrae House, were restored to coincide with the McCrae commemoration celebrations.
+Key elements of the McCrae Memorial, along with a series of historic plaques, located at McCrae House, were restored to coincide with the McCrae commemoration celebrations.
 This work was completed by Craig Johnson Restorations out of Ottawa.

-2013: Extensive restoration to the War Memorial’s bronze elements took place along with repairs to the granite base.
+Extensive restoration to the War Memorial’s bronze elements took place along with repairs to the granite base.
 This work was completed by Craig Johnson Restorations out of Ottawa.

-2013: Substantial masonry repairs helped to reinforce and preserve the McCrae House Memorial.
+Substantial masonry repairs helped to reinforce and preserve the McCrae House Memorial.
 This work was completed by Burpee Stone Masonry out of Guelph.

 For more information